NIANIANKNIA/Ntrade/README_en.md

 ````
 ### start using

-Enter the /trade command in the server to open the GUI for corresponding operations
+1.Enter the /trade command in the server to open the GUI for corresponding operations
+2.You can open the trading market GUI for the nearest player by typing /opentradegui @p

 ## Contact the author